Cigar: United States

 Consumption of cigars in the U.S. rose from 6.2 billion in 2000 to the peak of an enormous "cigar boom" of 13.8 billion in 2012, which had receded to 11.4 billion by 2015.

 Among US adults ages 18 and older, 3% reported that they smoke cigars some days or every day (6% of men, 1% of women) in the 2015 National Health Interview Survey.

 Cigar use among youth declined sharply from 12% reporting having smoked a cigar within the past 30 days approaching the peak of the cigar boom in 2011 to 8% by 2016.
 Among high school students, cigar use is more common among males (10%) than females (6%).
 For African American high school students, cigar use is more prevalent (10%) than cigarette use (4%).

 In popular culture

-In a reversal of previous decades' portrayal, beginning in the 1980s and 1990s major U.S. print media began to feature cigars favorably.
+In a reversal of previous decades' portrayal, beginning in the 1980s and 1990s major American print media began to feature cigars favorably.
 Cigar use was generally framed as a lucrative business or trendy habit, rather than as a major health risk.
 It is an item whose highest quality is still something most can afford, at least for special occasions.
 Historic portrayals of the wealthy often caricatured cigar smokers as wearing top hats and tailcoats.
 Cigars are often given out and smoked to celebrate special occasions, such as the birth of a baby, but also graduations, promotions, and other totems of success.
 The expression "close but no cigar" comes from the practice of giving away cigars as prizes in fairground games which require the player to hit a target (e.g., a bullseye).